scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 ------------

-The Astropy project [Astropy2013]_ is a community-driven effort to develop high-quality, open source tools for python in astronomy.
+The Astropy project [Astropy2013]_ is a community-driven effort to develop high-quality, open source tools for Python in astronomy.
 It, and project like it, in principle make research-grade software available for non-experts.
 In practice, despite extensive documentation, the barrier to entry is high.